Skip to main content

 During his Administration 2013 till to-date:

-• Introduced the FUFA Women Elite League in 2014
+- Introduced the FUFA Women Elite League in 2014 which was renamed FUFA Women Super League in 2018.

-• Introduced the Super8 Cup tournament that attracts the top 6 finishers in the League and new comers form the FUFA Big league
+- Introduced the Super8 Cup tournament that attracts the top 6 finishers in the League and new comers from the FUFA Big league

 Article 38 President